mpv-player/mpv/DOCS/man/options.rst

         styling in the main subtitle stream.

 ``--sub-scale=<0-100>``
-    Factor for the text subtitle font size (default: 1).
+    Factor for the subtitle size (default: 1).

     .. note::

-        This affects ASS subtitles as well, and may lead to incorrect subtitle rendering.
+        For text subtitles, this changes the font size.
+Affects ASS subtitles as well, and may lead to incorrect subtitle rendering.
 Use with care, or use ``--sub-font-size`` instead.

+        May position DVD/Vobsubs incorrectly if the subtitles are not at the bottom center of the screen.
+A value other than 1 also switches to software subtitle scaling for DVD/Vobsubs.
+Might be slow.

 ``--sub-scale-by-window=<yes|no>``
     Whether to scale subtitles with the window size (default: yes).
 If this is